klust/LUMI-BE-training-materials/docs/intro-evolving/07_Binding.md

 Task 11 or node.local_id 1.3 sees ROCR_VISIBLE_DEVICES=3
 ```

-Finally, we run `gpu_check` again and see the same assignement of physica GPUs again as when we
+Finally, we run `gpu_check` again and see the same assignment of physical GPUs again as when we
 started, but now with different logical device numbers passed by `ROCR_VISIBLE_DEVICES`.
 The device
 number for the hip runtime is always 0 though which is normal as `ROCR_VISIBLE_DEVICES` restricts the
 access of the hip runtime to one GPU.